syncfusion/ej2-angular-docs/src/maps/maps/providers/bing-maps.md

 ## Adding markers and navigation line

-Markers can be added to the layers of Bing maps by setting the corresponding location's coordinates of latitude and longitude using `markerSettings` property.
-You can add navigation lines on top of an Bing maps layer for highlighting a path among various places by setting the corresponding locations's coordinates of latitude and longitude in the `navigationLineSettings` property.
+Markers can be added to the layers of Bing maps by setting the corresponding location's coordinates of latitude and longitude using [`markerSettings`](../api/maps/layerSettingsModel/#markersettings) property.
+Navigation lines can be added on top of an Bing maps layer for highlighting a path among various places by setting the corresponding location's coordinates of latitude and longitude in the [`navigationLineSettings`](../api/maps/layerSettingsModel/#navigationlinesettings) property.

 ```typescript